The Lie That’s Destroying Young Men’s Faith

 When things go badly → God is angry with you or has abandoned you

-I’ve watched this toxic thinking wreck more young men than I can count.
-They chase success thinking it proves God’s blessing.
-Then when life gets hard (and it always does), they assume they’re cursed.
+I’ve watched this thinking wreck more young men than I can count.
+They chase success, thinking it proves God’s blessing.
+Then, when life gets hard (and it always does), they assume they’re cursed.

 Both sides are completely wrong.